ktomk/pipelines/README.md

 - Brace expansion (used for glob patterns with braces) is known to fail in some cases.
 This *could* affect matching pipelines, collecting asset paths and *did* affect building the phar file.  \
-  For the first two, this has never been reported or experienced, for building the phar file the workaround was to entail the larger parts of the pattern.
+  For the first two, this has *never* been reported nor experienced, for building the phar file the workaround was to entail the larger parts of the pattern.